praekeltfoundation/ways-of-working/docs/process.rst

    special needs which justify its own QA server. **Please bug us for a QA URL for this project to be pointed to your QA server.** It must be on our domain for client UAT.
+   Please note that QA may need sample or real data to be populated.
+Often, the QA data gets migrated to the production site when finally deploying that, so please ensure that dummy data can be cleaned up, and use **CMS credentials** on QA that are *suitable for production*.
 6. You are responsible for deploying your code to this QA server, so that you can support the fixing of bugs found during our QA testing.
 You should **always** deploy to QA from the github repo, to avoid any side effects of